yucheng-fu/yucheng-fu/README.md

 - 🏸 Playing Badminton
 - 🎹 Playing Piano (Chopin and Rachmaninoff are my favourite composers!)

-Feel free to check out some of the projects I have contributed to below or [other projects](https://github.com/TECH-yufu/TECH-yufu/tree/main/papers/social-graphs).
+Feel free to check out some of the projects I have contributed to below.